0xCAFEDECAF/VanLiveConnect/README.md

 When using the sat nav, this sometimes causes a screen to stay empty.
 If that happens, try again by using the "Esc" button on the remote control and going into the same screen again.

-Unfortunately, it seems that configuring the EPS8266 hardware as Wi-Fi access point increases the number of CRC errors.
-Therefore, in my own configuration, I turn on the [Wi-Fi hotspot](https://support.google.com/android/answer/9059108?hl=en) of my daily (Android) smartphone (so it becomes a Wi-Fi access point).
-The ESP8266 software has been configured to connect to that hotspot as Wi-Fi client, using a fixed IP address (192.168.43.2); see also the [``Config.h``](VanLiveConnect/Config.h) file.

 I am investigating how to improve on the error-free reception of VAN bus frames.